Background Information

 Departmental Structure

 The Journals Office is under the Journals and Procedurals Services Directorate headed by the Deputy Clerk.
-The Journals Director is commonly referred to as the Assistant Clerk.
-The Office is further manned by the Committee Clerks and a Departmental Secretary.
+The Assistant Clerk is the Director to the.
+Journals Office Committee Clerks and a Departmental Secretary, Man the Journals Office

-• Produces and electronically circulates Votes and Proceedings of every Plenary Sitting of Parliament
+- Produces and electronically circulates Votes and Proceedings of every Sitting of Parliament

-• Distributes copies of Standing Rules and Orders, and the Constitution of Zimbabwe to all Members of Parliament and other stakeholders.
+- Distributes hard and electronic copies of Standing Rules and Orders, and the Constitution of Zimbabwe to all Members of Parliament at the commencement of the life of a Parliament.